Log in

 You can authenticate requests in two ways:

-• Cookie: The Forte-User-Session-Token cookie is set automatically on authentication responses
+• Cookie: The Forte-User-Session-Token cookie is set automatically on authentication responses.
+Browsers send it automatically — this is the recommended approach for web apps.

-• Bearer Token: Include the session token in the Authorization header as Bearer {sessionToken}
+• Session-token Bearer header: Include the user session token in the Authorization header as Bearer {sessionToken}.
+Use this in mobile apps or other non-browser clients where cookies are not automatic.

 If you provide both, they must be identical to avoid a mismatched token error.